BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part2-prepare.md

 * ~/.dotfiles # This is where I backup my dotfiles (explained later) and store some other useful tools.
 * ~/.dotfiles/bin # This is where I keep small command line scripts that I use regularly.
-* ~/Applications # This is where I keep any GUI apps that are installed for development purposes seperate from those root /Applications folder.
+* ~/Applications # This is where I keep any GUI apps that are installed for development purposes separate from those root /Applications folder.
-* ~/code # This is where store the source code from open source repositories from github
+* ~/code # This is where I store the source code from open source repositories from github
 * ~/Pool # This is where I store large files that I exclude from backing up on Time Machine.
 Great for movies, large installer files, etc. that I have backuped up elsewhere or are easily downloaded again from the net.
 * ~/projects # This is where I keep repositories of my own source code or others work-in-progress.
 * ~/temp # This is where I keep code and projects that are just temporary and can be deleted at any time.
 I practice here.